aliveinaustin/js-microposts/README.md

 Edit the api\db.json file

 ### Build
-Built app.bunble.js file is  placed into a new \build folder.
+Built app.bundle.js file is  placed into a new \build folder.
-To compile andc build the project: Using command line, type:
+To compile and build the project: Using command line, type:
 ```
 npm run build
 ```